B59-CloudDevOps/learn-terraform/README.md

     4) If you're changing the ami, then it's destructive and then it creates.

 > Speak more about: argument vs attribute

+> Variables in terraform:
+    This is the most interesting and tricky concept that's going to make code dry and parameterize the code:

+    # Supported datatypes in terraform
+        # 1) Numbers
+        # 2) Boolents
+        # 3) Strings

+> Outputs:
+    1) They play an important role in terraform
+    2) Outputs are used to print something
+    3) They are also used to share the information between terraform modules.